Manoj Kumar Tiwari: Career

 Justice Tiwari has served as a judge in the Uttarakhand High Court.
 He was appointed as the acting chief justice of the Uttarakhand High Court on 11 October 2024, following a vacancy created by the departure of the previous chief justice and served their till 25 December 2024.
+He also previously served as the Acting Chief ustice of Uttarakhand High Court from 27 October 2023 till 3 February 2024.